-What could help? ☐ Having a regular time to meet Ongoing written communication between home and school Having an advocate or support person at the meetings Sharing how things are going at home or at school Sharing key things that may impact on home or school □ Voice of the young person being included □ List of goals Different meeting environment Visual support for ideas shared in meetings.
 What has been challenging?
-Ongoing written communication between home and school Sharing of goals and concerns Finding a time for parents and schools to speak ☐ Understanding what is important to talk about Feeling heardCommunication, i.e. expressing myself Listening for extended periods of time ☐ Environment, i.e. fluorescent lighting, noise levels Negative experiences in the past What has worked for you? □ Regular face-to-face catch-ups Regular written feedback, i.e. communication book, reports. □ Regular text messages □ Regular emails□ Regular video conferencing Group meetings with an advocate
+What could help?
+Ongoing written communication between ☐ Having a regular time to meet ☐ Ongoing written communication between home and school Finding a time for parents and schools to Berson at the speak rstanding what is important to talk about reeiing neard ☐ Sharing key things that may impact on home Communication i.e. expressing myself or school noise ☐ Different meeting environment Visual support for ideas shared in meetings What has be Ongoing written cor ☐ Finding a time for p speak Understanding wha : Communication i.e. What has worked for you? □ Regular face-to-face catch-ups Regular written feedback, i.e. communication book, reports. □ Regular text messages □ Regular emails □ Regular video conferencing □ Recorded meetings, i.e. audio, video. ☐ Meetings with an advocate □ Group meetings with an advocate r

-Z Next step planning - What is your current priority? (examples here) What is the student's priority? (example here) What do you plan to do next?
-2 Day PL Participant Who or what could help you?
+Next step planning -

+What is your current priority? (examples here)

+What is the student's priority? (example here)

+What do you plan to do next?

+Who or what could help you?

 When will you start?